indiqusdocs/yntraa/docs/Subscribers/ResettingPassword.md

 2. Click **Forgot Your Password**, enter your registered email, and click **Submit**.
    ![forgotpassword2](img/forgotpassword2.png)

-3. Follow the instructions in your email.
+3. Follow the instructions in your email to reset the password.
    ![forgotpassword3](img/forgotpassword3.png)

-4. To update the password.
-The following screen appears:
    ![forgotpassword4](img/forgotpassword4.png)

-5. Enter the following details :
+4. Enter the following details:

      - Enter your **New Password**.
      - Re-enter the same password in the **Confirm Password** field.

-     - Click **Submit**.
+5. Click **Submit**.